floticerus/yerbajs/README.md

 # yerbajs
-simple data management for javascript designed to work in node.js and any web browser.
+simple data management for javascript designed to work in node.js and (almost) any web browser.

 ## node
 ### installation